Jazmine Mary Releases Third Studio Album ‘I Want To Rock And Roll’

 Jazmine Mary has garnered a steady and devoted cult following in Aotearoa and beyond.
 They have toured nationally with Reb Fountain, as well as taking their sound abroad to Australia, China and Europe.
 Their debut album, The Licking of a Tangerine, won the 2022 Best Independent Debut at the prestigious Taite Music Awards, and their sophomore album, Dog, was featured in Rolling Stone Australia's 25 Best New Zealand Albums of 2023.
 They have opened for acclaimed artists including Kurt Vile, Billy Bragg, Gang of Youths and Hand Habits.
 They have been supported by NZ Music Icon, Julia Deans, as well as being an integral part of Atomic!, the kiwi rock royalty supergroup, touring in May 2025.

-Jazmine Mary’s third studio album, I Want to Rock and Roll is released on June 13th on Streaming Platforms and Vinyl via Flying Nun Records.
+Jazmine Mary’s third studio album, I Want to Rock and Roll is released on June 13th via streaming platforms and on Vinyl via Holiday records.

 To celebrate this hopeful, brilliant release Jazmine Mary with their full band are heading out on the road for a string of album release show’s.